9 Proven Strategies to Boost Sales

 So, how to make sure you’re choosing the right leads to focus on?
 Pay attention to your sales prospecting methods, and the way you actually qualify your leads.
 As a matter of fact, 50% of sales time is said to be wasted on unproductive prospecting.

 Start with outlining your sales funnel and building an ideal customer profile, based on the characteristics of your target audience.
 Then, add lead scoring into the equation.
-It should help you prioritise your prospects based on the strongest possibility for closing the sale quickly.
+It should help you prioritize your prospects based on the strongest possibility for closing the sale quickly.
 Once you’re at it, in the first place, you may want to focus on connecting with the decision-makers.

 #2 Make contact with your prospects as soon as possible